The 2018 Goodreads Choice Awards Winners Are Here & 'The Hate U Give' Won In A BIG Way

 Best Middle Grade & Children’s: 'The Burning Maze' by Rick Riordan

-Rick Riordan's third book in his Trials of Apollo series follows Lester and his friends Meg and Leo in the aftermath of the Dark Prophecy.
+Rick Riordan's latest middle grade Greek mythology retelling, the third book in his popular Trials of Apollo series, follows the formerly glorious god Apollo, cast down to earth in punishment by Zeus, and now living as an awkward mortal teenager named Lester Papadopoulos.
+The book opens after Lester and his friends Meg and Leo have found the Dark Prophecy.
 The trio must go through the Labyrinth to find the third emperor — and an Oracle who speaks in word puzzles.
-Read more.

 Best Picture Books: 'I Am Enough' by Grace Byers and Keturah A. Bobo

-I Am Enough is a lyrical ode to loving who you are, respecting others and embracing our differences.
-With its diverse cast of chracters and important message of acceptance, it's a timely and necessary children's tale.
-Read more.
+Grace Byers' modern picture book I Am Enough is a lyrical ode to loving who you are, respecting others and embracing our differences.
+With its diverse cast of characters, illustrated by Keturah A. Bobo, and its important message of acceptance, this timely and necessary children's tale is sure to become a favorite in libraries and classrooms everywhere.

 Best Debut Author: 'Children of Blood and Bone' by Tomi Adeyemi